The True Cost of Tipping: What It Really Adds to Your Budget

 If tipping once wasn’t enough, some businesses are happy to make sure you do it twice.

 Always check the bill.
-Businesses aren’t going to stop you from tipping twice, and they’re definitely not going to refund it later.
+These tipping practices are designed to maximize revenue, and businesses aren’t going to stop you from paying twice.
+They’re definitely not going to refund it later.

 Adding It All Up